ruma/homeserver/README.md

 # Ruma

-**Ruma** is a server for [Matrix](https://matrix.org/)'s client-server API written in [Rust](https://www.rust-lang.org/).
+**Ruma** is a [Matrix](https://matrix.org/) homeserver written in [Rust](https://www.rust-lang.org/).

 If you're interested in the project, please follow [ruma_io](https://twitter.com/ruma_io) on Twitter and join us in [#ruma:matrix.org](https://vector.im/beta/#/room/#ruma:matrix.org) on Matrix (also accessible via [#ruma](https://webchat.freenode.net/?channels=ruma) on the freenode IRC network.)

 ## Status

-The goal of Ruma as a project is to provide a complete implementation of a Matrix homeserver, a Matrix identity server, a Matrix client library, and some Matrix application services.
+The goal of Ruma as a project is to provide a complete implementation of a Matrix homeserver, a Matrix identity server, a Matrix client library, and Matrix application services.
-This repository in particular aims to implement the client-server portion of the Matrix homeserver.
+This repository in particular aims to implement the client API of a Matrix homeserver.
-The homeserver federation API lives at [ruma/ruma-federation](https://github.com/ruma/ruma-federation), but will not be actively developed until the federation API specification has stabilized and the client-server API is in a practically useful state.
+The homeserver federation API lives at [ruma/ruma-federation](https://github.com/ruma/ruma-federation), but will not be actively developed until the federation API specification has stabilized and the client API is in a practically useful state.
+This separation of the two homeserver APIs allows users to run a private homeserver without federation if they choose, and to scale the infrastructure for their client and federation APIs separately if they choose to participate in a larger Matrix network.
-Additional components shared by multiple applications can be found in the [Ruma organization on GitHub](https://github.com/ruma).
+Additional Matrix libraries used by Ruma can be found in the [Ruma organization on GitHub](https://github.com/ruma).

 Ruma is currently pre-alpha and cannot realistically be used from a standard Matrix client, but it's getting closer every week!